kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 -h, -?, --help
 Show help/usage message.

+-K, --filter &lt;cmd&gt;
+The command used to filter objects prior to validation.
+The objects will be passed to the command on stdin, and the filters will be supplied as arguments in the form of "`-s <ident>:<type>=<value>`".
+This overrides the default command (s1kd-instance).

 -k, --args &lt;args&gt;
-The arguments to the s1kd-instance tool when filtering objects prior to validation.
+The arguments to the filter command when filtering objects prior to validation.

 -l, --list